jaeihn/Advent-of-Code/README.md

 For each year:
 - Commented code is in solutions-python.
 - Annotated code outlining the problem solving process is in solutions-annotated.
+These are also on Kaggle.

 -------------